hyphennn/gcescape/README.md

 As the arena proposal is delayed, I think it's necessary to have a self-made gc escape collection.

+Limited by my time, this repo still has lots of things to do, even the ut need to be enriched.

 ## how to use?

 ```shell